WallarooLabs/wally/book/go/api/api.md

 State is an object that is passed to the StateCompution's `Compute` method.
 It is a plain Go object and can be as simple or as complex as you would like it to be.

-A common issue that arises with asynchronous execution, is that when references to mutable objects are passed to the next step, if another update to the state precedes the execution of the next step, it will then execute with the latest state (that is, it will execute with the "wrong" state).
-Therefore, anything returned by a Computation StateComputation that is based on data from the state object should use a copy of that data rather than a reference to something in the state object itself.
+A common issue that arises with asynchronous execution is that when references to mutable objects are passed to the next step, if another update to the state precedes the execution of the next step, it will then execute with the latest state (that is, it will execute with the "wrong" state).
+Therefore, anything returned by a StateComputation that is based on data from the state object should use a copy of that data rather than a reference to something in the state object itself.

-It is up to the developer to provide a side-effect safe value for the Computation to return!
+It is up to the developer to provide a side-effect safe value for the StateComputation to return!

 ### Example State